More Treatment Options

 Outpatient rehab centers offer many of the same treatment options that inpatient centers do.
 However, patients do not stay at these facilities and instead can go home, work, and basically live their lives while they attend treatment.
 This type of rehab program is usually most effective for individuals with jobs and family members or friends who can take care of them while they are not in treatment.

-There are some rehab programs that provide long-term care to patients, allowing individuals to receive care for six months to a year or sometimes longer.
+Some rehab programs provide long-term care that allows individuals to receive support for six months to a year or sometimes longer.
 These facilities are usually inpatient programs, although some outpatient facilities provide long-term care.
-Methadone maintenance treatment for opioid addiction is one of the most well known versions of long-term rehab, as it usually lasts for a year at the least.
+Methadone maintenance treatment for opioid addiction is one of the most well-known versions of long-term rehab, as it usually lasts for at least one year.

-Therapeutic communities have been proven effective for people with special needs.
-According to the NIDA, therapeutic communities or TC are the best-known residential treatment models for long-term care.
-TCs provide patients with an extremely structured environment and treatment that can sometimes be confrontational.
-However, this model works by utilizing resocialization, or a concept that allows all the individuals in the facility––including doctors, nurses, therapists, and even other patients––to become part of the patient’s recovery support system.
+Therapeutic communities (TC) are the best-known residential treatment models for long-term care.
+TCs provide an extremely structured environment and treatment that can sometimes be confrontational.
+However, this model works by utilizing resocialization, or a concept that allows all the individuals in the facility––including doctors, nurses, therapists, and even other clients––to become part of the client’s recovery support system.

 Support Groups

-Support groups are recovery options that are not as structured as professional treatment but can often be found in every community and in many treatment centers themselves.
-Individuals who choose to attend support group meetings often do so because they are free and extremely flexible, often providing meetings on nights and weekends (National Institute on Alcohol Abuse and Alcoholism).
+Support groups are not as structured as professional treatment, but can often be found in every community and in many treatment centers themselves.
+Individuals who choose to attend support group meetings often do so because they are free and extremely flexible, usually meeting on nights and weekends.

 Sober Living Homes

 Sober living homes are not professional treatment facilities, but they provide individuals with a place to live that does not allow drugs or alcohol.
-Residents usually must abide by certain rules, which can include going to 12-step meetings and/or doing chores (Journal of Psychoactive Drugs).
-Everyone pays rent in order to ensure the upkeep of the home, which makes it an ideal option for someone with a job who still needs to live in a drug-free zone.
+Residents usually must abide by certain rules, which can include going to 12-step meetings and/or doing chores.
+Everyone pays rent to ensure the upkeep of the home, which makes it an ideal option for someone with a job who still needs to live in a drug-free zone.

 Individualized Counseling

 Some people, especially after treatment in a rehab center or detox program, choose individualized counseling as an option for recovery.
-These programs are highly focused on the patient’s specific needs and short-term goals in order to help patients stay sober.
+These programs are highly focused on the client’s specific needs and short-term goals to help patients stay sober.
 You can often find counseling of this type in a therapist’s office or even as part of a full addiction rehab program.

 Luxury or Private Treatment Centers

 These facilities often provide specialized care to individuals who are willing to pay for it.
-In a luxury rehab center, you will be able to receive additional treatment options, often including holistic methods, as well as creature comforts that make staying at the facility more relaxing, including spa service, hotel-like accommodations, gourmet food, etc.
+In a luxury rehab center, you will receive additional treatment options, often including holistic methods, as well as creature comforts that make staying at the facility more relaxing.
+These may include spa services, hotel-like accommodations, gourmet food, etc.

-Private rehab centers offer patients total anonymity, putting their privacy before all else.
-Those who are nervous to attend treatment because they don’t want others to find out or those who are in the public eye often find help in these types of facilities.
-In general, these options are more expensive than regular rehab programs, and though they can be beneficial, it is not usually necessary to choose one of these facilities in order to recover safely.
+Private rehab centers offer total anonymity, putting client privacy before all else.
+Those who are nervous to attend treatment because they don’t want others to find out, or those who are in the public eye, often find help in these types of facilities.
+In general, these options are more expensive than regular rehab programs, and though they can be beneficial, it is not usually necessary to choose one of these facilities to recover safely.

 How Can I Find Help for My Substance Use Disorder?